dataprogpy/dataprogpy.github.io/docs/eda/data-storytelling/ingest-explore.md

 These observations directly feed into the next phase: **Iterative Cleaning and Visualization**.
 The "problems" you see now, and the reflections on your initial plan, will help you create a more informed data cleaning task list and refine your visualization task list (creating a V2).

-???+ question "**💡 Activity: Your First Visualization Attempt, Reality Check & Plan Reflection**"
+???+ activity "**💡 Activity: Your First Visualization Attempt, Reality Check & Plan Reflection**"

     1. Choose **one** visualization task from the list you created at the end of Step 3.
     2. Write the Python and Altair code to generate this visualization using the `housing_df`.